 Meet the Expert

-- Wendy Bazilian is a registered dietician and an American College of Sports Medicine-certified Health and fitness specialist.
+- Wendy Bazilian is a registered dietitian and an American College of Sports Medicine-certified Health and fitness specialist.

-- Tracy Lockwood Beckerman is a registered dietician-nutritionist based in New York City, as well as the author of Better Period Food Solution.
+- Tracy Lockwood Beckerman is a registered dietitian-nutritionist based in New York City, as well as the author of Better Period Food Solution.

-- Bonnie Roney is a registered dietician specializing in women's health and diet culture.
+- Bonnie Roney is a registered dietitian specializing in women's health and diet culture.

-- Amanda A. Kostro Miller is a registered dietician specializing in nutrition counseling, weight loss, and medical nutrition therapy.
+- Amanda A. Kostro Miller is a registered dietitian specializing in nutrition counseling, weight loss, and medical nutrition therapy.